Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Implementation details

 \subsection{Parameters of compared VQ methods}

-In Table \ref{tab:ablation_vq_method}, we compared SVQ with a series of well-known VQ methods.
-These methods are reproduced using the source code provided on the GitHub repository\footnote{\url{https://github.com/lucidrains/vector-quantize-pytorch/tree/master}}.
-We maintain the parameters consistent with the recommended settings to guarantee performance, as detailed in Table \ref{tab:appendix_vqparameters}.
-Importantly, to maintain comparable complexity among the methods, we enable a shared codebook for all quantizers in Residual VQ, as well as across the heads in Multi-headed VQ.
-Moreover, we also conduct an extensive additional experiment for VQ methods using the same codebook size in Section \ref{sec:additional_vq}. -0.25in
+Table \ref{tab:ablation_vq_method} presents a comparison of SVQ with several well-known VQ methods, reproduced using source code from the GitHub repository\footnote{\url{https://github.com/lucidrains/vector-quantize-pytorch/tree/master}}.
+The parameters were kept consistent with the recommended settings to ensure performance, as detailed in Table \ref{tab:appendix_vqparameters}.
+It should be noted that we found that increasing the codebook size for traditional VQ methods, such as Residual VQ and Multi-headed VQ, led to a considerable increase in GPU memory usage and extended the training time to impractical levels.
+This issue is one of the reasons these methods recommend adopting a default codebook size of 1024.
+To ensure fairness, we conducted an extensive experiment for VQ methods using the same codebook size (1024) in Appendix \ref{sec:additional_vq}.